 A fast and easy recipe for Enchilada Casserole, with black beans, corn, sweet potatoes and a quick 5 Minute Enchilada Sauce.
 Comforting and healthy!
 Keep it vegetarian or add cooked chicken or ground turkey!

-- 2–3 cups grated mexican style cheese
+- 2–3 cups grated Mexican style cheese (or try a vegan cheese)

 - 4 ounce can green chilies, (optional)